 This article will know why GST Rate Increases on Smartphones to 18%?
 What’s the impact of Corona Virus in Mobile World?
 Yet, people are aware of Health safety and we avoid everything even watching movies in the theatre and.
 Away from wherever the Crowd is to be.
 I think it must.
-As a result, it has so far affected manufacturing and exports sectors.
+As a result, it has so far affected the manufacturing and exports sectors.
 Smartphones May Get Expensive from April 1 as Govt Hikes GST Rate to 18% from 12%.
-If you are planning to buy a Smartphone, you should buy it before the end tip of the march because the GST rate on smartphones hikes 18% from 12%.
+If you are planning to buy a Smartphone, you should buy it before the end tip of march because the GST rate on smartphones hikes 18% from 12%.

 Why GST Rate Increases on Smartphones?

+The question might be asked someone why GST rate increases on Smartphones nowadays.
 The world runs as fast as the COVID-19 novel coronavirus due to the fact that everyone has Panic.
 Moreover, The companies are in trouble due to supply shortages from China as of the Covid-19 outbreak.
 From April 1, 2020, GST revised rates start.
 The equipment used in Smartphones is not imported in countries due to Corona impact as a result of that decrease in the manufacturing of smartphones.
 The increases in GST rates on smartphones from 12% to 18% is predicted to push up product prices and hurt the country’s smartphone industry.

-In 39th meeting held, the GST Council headed by Finance Minister Nirmala Sitharaman has hiked the GST rates on Smartphones and their accessories or equipment used in phones from 12% to 18%.
+In the 39th meeting held, the GST Council headed by Finance Minister Nirmala Sitharaman has hiked the GST rates on Smartphones and their accessories or equipment used in phones from 12% to 18%.

 why smartphones are launching late?